-Though a CISO’s responsibilities may differ from company to company the core role is well defined; a CISO is essentially a senior level executive who’s responsible for executing and overseeing the company’s cybersecurity strategy.
+Though a CISO’s responsibilities may differ from company to company the core role is well-defined; a CISO is essentially a senior-level executive who’s responsible for executing and overseeing the company’s cybersecurity strategy.
 So it stands to reason that the CISO role is often held accountable when a data breach, of any form, occurs.
-In fact, according to a survey reported by Tripwire, 21% of IT decision makers would most likely blame a data breach on the CISO.
-Remarkably the CISO position is second only to CEO when it comes to perceptions of accountability after a cyberattack.
+In fact, according to a survey reported by Tripwire, 21% of IT decision-makers would most likely blame a data breach on the CISO.
+The CISO isn’t the only one that’s seen as being accountable, of course; it is seen as the second finger that gets pointed, after the one that’s pointed at the CEO, of course.
 This goes a long way in explaining why the average tenure of a CISO is a mere 18 months.
 A CISO’s time may be short, but the potential impact of their role is mighty—data breach recovery can cost a company over $3 million in recovery and $1 million to discover a breach.

 The CISO position isn’t really talked about in mainstream media, that is until a cyberattack is in the news.
 In other words, all news is bad news: whenever you get a notification, see a Tweet, or read an article about an organization getting breached, you’ll hear a CISO’s name.

 When a breach or ransomware attack occurs, consumers want to see that the person responsible for the attack is held accountable.
 Breaches are often the fault of an institutionalized failure of policy and not that of a single individual, however, because the policy often falls to the CISO, a CISO may lose their job in order for an organization to preserve their reputation with its consumers.
-Hence the average 18-month ticking clock.
+Hence, the average 18-month ticking clock.

 Not only does a CISO have to worry about their actions, but they are also accountable for their team if it were to fail to detect or respond properly to a breach.
 CISOs are also expected to manage issues external to the company (e.g. those faults of a partner or third-party vendor) as well.
 Imagine an example where a third-party weakness is found that allows a bad actor to get into a network and cause measurable harm.
 A CISO will, more likely than not, be held accountable for this security failure.

 Worse still, are the outliers: like the story of the Uber CISO participating in a data breach cover-up.
-A breach looks bad enough for a company, but a cover-up can destroy an entire companies reputation.
+A breach looks bad enough for a company, but a cover-up can destroy an entire company’s reputation.

 It is difficult to talk about a CISO’s role without also mentioning compliance.
 A CISO is often responsible for monitoring regulatory compliance for whatever industry they operate in.
 No matter the regulatory standards in place, adherence to the compliance standards is expected.
-And this responsibility falls to the CISOs and they are expected to handle it all—from making sure the third-party vendors are granted proper access privileges to educating employees on the nuances of phishing emails.
+And this responsibility falls to the CISOs, and they are expected to handle it all—from making sure the third-party vendors are granted proper privileges to educating employees on the nuances of phishing emails.